lautomator/some-cards/readme.md

 Development
 -----------
 If you edit `css/style.css` and/or `js/main.js`, use `grunt` to minify these files after editing.
 [Read the directions on setting up Grunt](https://gruntjs.com/).
 The Gruntfile with tasks is included in this VCS.
+You will also need these NPM Modules used with Grunt and they can be found on the [NPM website](https://www.npmjs.com/):

+* grunt-contrib-cssmin

+* grunt-contrib-uglify

 Changelog
 ---------